Barcelona fans adjust to life after Messi as season starts

 Barcelona’s post-Messi period begins Sunday night when the Catalan club hosts Real Sociedad.
 The 34-year-old Argentine star joined PSG this week on a two-year contract after his proposed deal to remain with Barcelona sensationally collapsed, ending a nearly two-decade run in Catalonia.

-Van Cromvoirt, a Dutchman in his mid-20s living and working in Barcelona temporarily, already had his ticket before the team announced that it couldn’t afford to keep its greatest player.
+Van Cromvoirt, a 25-year-old Dutchman living and working in Barcelona temporarily, already had his ticket when the team announced that it couldn’t afford to keep its greatest player.
 He did the stadium tour on Saturday.

 “I’m still excited about seeing the game of course,” he said.